-The following questions are derived from the Brand Performance Check guide.
 1. Has your company confirmed that each supplier has received the Code of Labour Practices in their local language?
+(1.3)

-(1.3) FWF requires each of its member companies to inform their suppliers of their FWF Yes No membership by sending the FWF Code of Labour Practices and the questionnaire for suppliers.
-Both of these can be accessed Have they received a copy of the questionnaire for suppliers, and returned a signed copy to you? through the member login.
-Yes No 2.
-What steps will your company take to increase you locations from which you source?
-(1.1a) our leverage in the production 3.
-What steps will your company take to consolidate the length of the tail end?
-(1.1b) e your supply chain and reduce
+FWF requires each of its member companies to inform their suppliers of their FWF membership by sending the FWF Code of Labour Practices and the questionnaire for suppliers.
+Both of these can be accessed through the member login.

+Have they received a copy of the questionnaire for suppliers, and returned a signed copy to you?

+Yes

+No

+2. What steps will your company take to increase your leverage in the production locations from which you source?
+(1.1a)

+3. What steps will your company take to consolidate your supply chain and reduce the length of the tail end?
+(1.1b)

 Most garment supply chains have a 'tail' - that is: garment companies source most of their volume from a relatively small number of production locations, and have a long tail of suppliers where they only source a small amount of orders.
 FWF encourages a 'short tail' and a stable, consolidated supply chain.
-At the same time, FWF's monitoring thresholds do reflect the business reality that in some cases, the burden of auditing these very small production locations is very high, relative to the potential for change.
-For more information on how your company should address your tail end, please see the Brand Performance Check guide.
+At the same time, FWF's monitoring thresholds do reflect the business reality that in some cases, the burden of auditing these very small production locations is very high, relative to the potential for change.For more information on how your company should address your tail end, please see the Brand Performance Check guide.

 4. What percentage of your company's production volume will come from production locations where you have a relationship that is longer than five years?
 (1.2) Best estimate.

 5. What is your company's due diligence process when considering production locations?
+(1.4)

-(1.4) For example: selection criteria for new production locations, investigating past audits, complaints or codes of conduct, inspecting locations, reviewing FWF guidelines to assess possible risks, etc. 6.
-What process or system does your company utilise in order to evaluate compliance of production locations with the FWF Code of Labour Practices?
+For example: selection criteria for new production locations, investigating past audits, complaints or codes of conduct, inspecting locations, reviewing FWF guidelines to assess possible risks, etc.

+6. What process or system does your company utilise in order to evaluate compliance of production locations with the FWF Code of Labour Practices?
 (1.5)

-7. Do you have plans to change production countries in the flext year!
-Yes No If so, why is your company planning on switching production countries in the next year ?
-8. Do you have plans to change production locations within a particular country in the next year?
-FWF is currently developing guidelines for a responsible exit strategy. × × Yes No $\bigotimes$ If so, please list the production locations that your company plans to end the business relationship with.
-Why is your company planning on switching production locations in the next year? × Members are required to add all production locations of the next financial year in the FWF database, the online information management system. $\stackrel{\diamond}{>}$ X $\swarrow$ FOB is the acronym for 'Freight on Board' or 'Free on Board'.
+7. Do you have plans to change production countries in the next year?

+Yes No If so, why is your - company planning on swi tching product ion countries in the next year? • plans to change production r country in the next year? locations FWF is currently developing guidelines for a responsible exit Yes No $\otimes$ strategy.
+If so, please list the production locations that your company plans to end the business relationship with.

+Why is your company planning on switching production locations in the next year?

+Members are required to add all production locations of the next financial year in the FWF database, the online information management system.

+FOB is the acronym for 'Freight on Board' or 'Free on Board'.
 It indicates the price a brand pays for a garment once it has been loaded on a ship for export.
 This is a common payment arrangement for the garment industry, and is one type of documentation used by FWF in assessing monitoring systems.